openstack/openstack-manuals/doc/ha-guide/source/intro-ha-controller.rst

 ========================================

 OpenStack is a set of multiple services exposed to the end users as HTTP(s) APIs.
-Additionally, for own internal usage OpenStack requires SQL database server and AMQP broker.
-The physical servers, where all the components are running are often called controllers.
+Additionally, for your own internal usage, OpenStack requires an SQL database server and AMQP broker.
+The physical servers, where all the components are running, are called controllers.
-This modular OpenStack architecture allows to duplicate all the components and run them on different controllers.
+This modular OpenStack architecture allows you to duplicate all the components and run them on different controllers.
 By making all the components redundant it is possible to make OpenStack highly available.

 In general we can divide all the OpenStack components into three categories:

-- OpenStack APIs, these are HTTP(s) stateless services written in python, easy to duplicate and mostly easy to load balance.
+- OpenStack APIs: These are HTTP(s) stateless services written in python, easy to duplicate and mostly easy to load balance.

 - SQL relational database server provides stateful type consumed by other